kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 <hr>

 Since Fahrenheit was used in the statement of the problem it makes sense to work in the US system of units.
-The density and specific weight can be found by multiplying the given specific gravity of Glycerine with the density and specific weight of water.
+The density and specific weight can be found by multiplying the given specific gravity of Glycerine with the density and specific weight of water at $4\C$.
 First compute the density:

 $$
 \rho=\sg\times 1.94~\slug/\ft^3=1.263\times 1.94~\slug/\ft^3=2.45~\slug/\ft^3